×

 Who is directing Blade?

-Remember how we said behind-the-scenes shakeups led to "Blade's" initial delay?
-Well, it seems landing a director and getting a solid script have proven to be a challenge on this one.
+Remember how we said behind-the-scenes shakeups led to "Blade" getting delayed?
+Well, it seems landing a director has proven to be a challenge on this one.

 Originally, "Blade" was going to be helmed by Bassam Tariq, best known for directing Riz Ahmed in "Mogul Mowgli."
 However, in September 2022, it was announced that Tariq was stepping away from the project.
 As Marvel Studios explained in a statement to The Hollywood Reporter, "Due to continued shifts in our production schedule, Bassam is no longer moving forward as a director of 'Blade' but will remain an executive producer on the film.
 We appreciate Bassam's talent and all the work he's done getting 'Blade' to where it is."